Jeffrey Epstein: Investigations

-Attorney General Barr ordered an investigation by the Department of Justice inspector general in addition to the investigation by the Federal Bureau of Investigation, saying he was "appalled" by Epstein's death in federal custody.
-Two days later Barr said there had been "serious irregularities" in the prison's handling of Epstein, promising: "We will get to the bottom of what happened, and there will be accountability."
-On August 14, 2019, Manhattan federal court judge Richard M. Berman, who was overseeing Epstein's criminal case, wrote to the Metropolitan Correctional Center warden Lamine N'Diaye inquiring as to whether an investigation into the millionaire's apparent suicide would include a probe into his prior (July 23) injuries.
-Judge Berman wrote that, to his knowledge, it has never been definitively explained what they concluded about the incident.
+Attorney General Barr ordered an investigation by the U.S. Department of Justice Office of the Inspector General in addition to the FBI investigation, saying he was "appalled" by Epstein's death in federal custody.
+Two days later Barr said there had been "serious irregularities" in the prison's handling of Epstein, promising "there will be accountability."

 CCTV footage released in July 2025 showing part of a common area within the Metropolitan Correctional Center where Epstein was being held.
 A minute is missing from the footage, where the clock jumps from 11:58:58 to 12:00:00.

-The national president of the Council of Prison Locals C-33, E. O. Young, stated that prisons "can't ever stop anyone who is persistent on killing themselves."
-124 inmates killed themselves while in federal custody during the period 2010-2016, or 20 prisoners per year, out of an inmate population of 180,000.
-The previous reported inmate suicide in the MCC facility in Manhattan was in 1998.
-The union leader Young said it was unclear if there was video of Epstein's hanging or direct observations by jail officials.
-He said that while cameras are ubiquitous in the facility, he did not believe that the interior of inmates' cells was within their range.
-Young said union officials had long been raising concerns regarding staffing, as the Trump administration had imposed a hiring freeze and budget cuts on the Federal Bureau of Prisons (BOP), adding: "All this was caused by the administration."
+The president of the Council of Prison Locals C-33 E. Young, stated that prisons "can't ever stop anyone who is persistent on killing themselves."
+The previous inmate suicide in that MCC facility was in 1998.
+Union leader Young said it was unclear if there was video of Epstein's hanging or direct observations by jail officials.
+He said that while cameras are ubiquitous, he did not believe the interior of inmates' cells was within their range.

-President Serene Gregg, of the American Federation of Government Employees Local 3148, said MCC was functioning with fewer than 70 percent of the needed correctional officers, forcing many to work mandatory overtime and 60-to-70-hour workweeks.
-In previous congressional testimony, Attorney General Barr admitted the BOP was "short" about 4,000 to 5,000 employees.
-He had lifted the freeze and was working to recruit sufficient new officers to replace those who had departed.